Swamiji01/W2HMUSIC1/README.md

  - Copyright (C) 2020 - 2021 by [W2HGalaxy-OP](github.com/W2HGalaxy-OP) ❤️️
  - Licensed under the terms of the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](https://github.com/W2HGalaxy-OP/W2HMUSIC1/blob/master/LICENSE)

-W2HMUSIC1 is Free Software: You can use, study share and improve it at your will.
+𓆩★⃝⃝🕊️𝐑𝐀𝐖 𓆪 𝐎𝐅𝐅𝐈𝐂𝐈𝐀𝐋 𝐑𝐎𝐁𝐎𝐓™ is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 ## Made with ♥️ by [W2HGalaxy-OP](https://github.com/W2HGalaxy-OP)